graphql/graphql-spec/Section 2 -- Language.md

 Values for those variables are provided along with a GraphQL query, so they may be substituted during execution.
-If providing JSON for the variables values, we could run this query and request profilePic of size 60 with:
+If providing JSON for the variables values, we could run this query and request profilePic of size 60 width:

 ```js
 {